ron2111/Awesome-Projects-Collection/README.md

 <strike>2.
 Update project_doc.md file available in each project folder with the description of your project.</strike>
          *- This rule is changed now*

-It can be any of any length and can be any number of scripts, just **add a folder with your projects name.**
+2. It can be any of any length and can be any number of scripts, just **add a folder with your projects name.**
+3. There is no need to raise an issue to add your project, you can directly raise a PR.

 - IF you have any doubts regarding "How to merge your first PR" , checkout this video:<br>
 <p><a href="https://hacktoberfest.digitalocean.com/resources?wvideo=tf3u5ruz5y"><img src="https://embedwistia-a.akamaihd.net/deliveries/4bdee00ef68274f35bc6ad84ac1e49c6.jpg?image_play_button_size=2x&amp;image_crop_resized=960x540&amp;image_play_button=1&amp;image_play_button_color=1e71e7e0" width="400" height="225" style="width: 400px; height: 225px;"></a></p><p><a href="https://hacktoberfest.digitalocean.com/resources?wvideo=tf3u5ruz5y">Merge your first PR</a></p>